-The 1980s were a simpler time.
+The 1980s were easier times.
 Back then, there were only two ways of interacting with customers: in store and by phone.

-But in our own time, customer interactions are far more complicated, spread out across a variety of channels, which means businesses must be present everywhere and around the clock: in store, online, on social, and via mobile.
-Omnichannel shopping experiences have become so much the norm that customers today, 87% of them, assume it’s a given that they can do business with a company across multiple channels.
+Omnichannel shopping experiences have become the norm so much that customers today, 87% of them, assume it’s natural that they can do business with a company across multiple channels.
 Moreover, they expect to receive a seamless experience across all of those channels.

 Three Tools for Gathering Customer Insights

 Context-driven, clearly focused surveys to measure customer happiness are perhaps the easiest way to capture customer feedback across different contact channels: homepage, email, mobile or social networking sites.

 Among the various benefits, surveys are especially useful for capturing customer knowledge over time; the same questions can be asked periodically, enabling a business to compare data for ongoing assessment of specific areas.

 Surveys also go a long way towards winning customer loyalty, as they show customers that their opinions are not just important but at the heart of a business’s decision-making process.